Skip to content

 • Lamp housing: Make sure lights in the garden or around the house are enclosed and can't get hotter than 60 degrees.

-• Promote star sanctuaries: In selected places, there is no light at all.
-For example, the Eifel National Park is considered a star sanctuary.
-Support this and the creation of other such star parks.
+• Promote star sanctuaries: There is no light at all in selected places.
+For example, the Eifel National Park as a star sanctuary.
+Support these - and the creation of more such star parks.

 • Report light sources: Street lamps are often not covered upwards or are generally much too bright.
 Report such observations to the public utilities in your region to initiate a possible improvement.

-• Earth Night: Take part in the annual environmental protection campaign in September, in which all lights in your own four walls are switched off from 10 p.m. at the latest.
+• Earth Night: Take part in the environmental protection campaign held annually in September in which all the lights in your own four walls are switched off from 10 p.m. at the latest.

 Light pollution - A man-made problem for humans and the environment